CodeLizards/Find-Your-Place/README.md

 I chose the google maps javascript API because of the specifications of the project and because I wanted to show a map and have all the additional build in functions that come with the places library such as maps and autocomplete

 ### Bootstrap
-I chose to delve more into javascript for this application so I wanted to have a quick and easy grid layout which I got from bootstrap.
+I chose to delve more into javascript for this application so I wanted to have a quick and easy grid layout and automatic media queries with resizing.

 ## Views Architecture
 ![Sorry, the schema image cannot be displayed.
 View it at http://i.imgur.com/aSb0AEa.png](http://i.imgur.com/aSb0AEa.png)